dploeger/intellij-api-doc/README.md

     bash mkdocs.sh

 This should work on all unixoid operating systems.
-(Tested on Linux and macOS)
+(Tested on Linux with OpenJDK9 and macOS with Oracle JDK 8)

+If you'd like to use the same environment travis uses, you can run the build in a docker container.
+For linux (or nodes, that support native docker), run: `bash run-linux.sh`.
+For macOS nodes, [docker-sync](http://docker-sync.io/) can be used to speed up performance.
+Use `bash run-macos.sh` there.